varabyte/kotter/README.md

 * May require your CI have access to two different JDKs, one for compiling your code and one for running the jpackage step, in case you are intentionally compiling your code with an older JDK version.

+> [!WARNING]
-*This section is incomplete as I have not found time to try out these tools yet.
-However, any readers familiar with them are welcome to [contact me](mailto:bitspittle@gmail.com) with information so that I can update this section.*
+> This section is incomplete as I have not found time to try out these tools yet.
+However, any readers familiar with
+> them are welcome to [contact me](mailto:bitspittle@gmail.com) with information so that I can update this section.

 `jlink`, introduced in Java 9, allows you to assemble modules into a custom runtime image, which can significantly reduce the final size of a runtime you'd want to ship (as you'd be excluding a bunch of standard library code you don't